tsvetomir/presentations/intro-to-docker/slides.md

 - Recommended on Mac and Windows
 - Free for personal use and educational purposes
-- Requires a subscription if you use it for business at Progress
+- Requires a subscription if you use it for business

 ---
 # Alternatives to Docker

-- Podman is a drop-in replacement for Docker Engine (runtime and CLI)
+- Podman is a drop-in replacement for Docker Engine
 - Podman is not a complete replacement for Docker Desktop

 --